 Charles Ernest de Belle

-In his paintings, de Belle developed his own method of fixative for his pastel work and mounted his pictures between two pieces of glass.
-He started working in oils around 1904.
-He shifted to working in oils when ill health deprived him of the rigid control of his hands, so necessary in pastel works.
-During his artistic career, De Belle was a painter of portraits, landscapes and children and produced exceptional winter scenes.
+In his paintings he developed his own method of fixative for his pastel work and mounted his pictures between two pieces of glass.
+He started working in oils in about 1904.
+He came to Canada in 1912 with his wife and children and became a painter of portraits, landscapes, and children.
+He did some exceptional winter scenes.